 How do I red tag the door and do a set out?

-Fill out the forms and pay the associated costs and the Clerks office will send the paperwork to the service bailiffs office then you will contact them to arrange the set out at 645-7780.
+After the forms are completed and filed, the Clerks office will send the paperwork to the service bailiffs office.
+You will then contact them to arrange the set out at 614-645-7780.

 Does the owner of the property need to file the eviction?
 Or can I evict my roommate?

-The owner of the property has to file the eviction case or an attorney for the owner of the property.
+The owner of the property or their attorney must file the eviction case.
 Roommates cannot evict roommates.

 When will the defendant be served on the Eviction?